-Introduction (continued)
+Background and Recent History (continued)

-In the period since 2009, the Group has maintained tight control of costs, and has continued to operate within the parameters established in 2008.
-This strategy has been successful in ensuring the continuing development of the core technology and the important collaboration with Carl Zeiss.
-That said, operating in an environment of significantly reduced resources has required both careful planning and considerable patience, as resource constraints necessarily reduce capacity and output.
+Since the onset of the global financial crisis, the Group has maintained tight control of costs, and has continued to operate within the parameters established in 2008.
+This strategy has been successful in ensuring the continuing development of the core technology and the important collaboration with Zeiss.
+That said, operating in an environment of significantly reduced resources has required both careful planning and considerable patience.
+Resource constraints have necessarily reduced capacity and output.

-There have been two key activities in the Group since 2009.
-The first was the development of a second generation imaging platform, comprising a miniaturised scanner and a processor.
-This was largely completed by 2011.
-Since that time, our development activity has been focussed on tailoring that platform to the specific requirements of the Zeiss collaboration.
-This has entailed both hardware and software applications and refinements to ensure the new system is optimally designed and configured for the intended use in neurosurgery.
+There have been two key operational activities in the Group since 2008.
+The first was the development of a second generation imaging platform, comprising a miniaturised scanner and processor, which was largely completed by 2011.

+The second activity was that directed at tailoring that generic platform to the specific requirements of the Zeiss collaboration.
+This has required both hardware and software applications and refinements to ensure the new system is optimally designed and configured for the intended use in neurosurgery.